graphdeco-inria/nerfshop/README.md

 ## Guidelines
 * As NeRFshop leverages the occupancy grid introduced by Instant-NGP in order to prune samples along rays, it continually updates the latter as you perform edits.
 This might result in floating artifacts .
 To remove them, please press `Clean Empty Space`.
+Alternatively, if your hardware performance permits it, you may also tick the checkbox next to it to have empty space cleaning happen automatically in the background.
 * As Instant-NGP usually struggles with unbounded scenes, we recommend using larger `aabb_scale`.
 * NeRFshop can be more demanding in terms of memory compared to Instant-NGP due to its additional rendering routines and datastructures.
 As a consequence, if you experience any *OUT OF MEMORY*, try to run the pipeline at a small resolution with for example
 ```sh